-- requirement by making these materials available at a physical location or on their web site, except for the [Name clean Air Agency]. - (ii) The administrative record for [Name Clean Air Agency (newspaper posting agency)] must be available at a physical location and include the draft permit. - (b) The permitting authority directed by (4)(a)(ii) of this subsection to post notice on their web site must post the following information for the duration of the public comment period: - (A) Public notice components in subsection (6) of this section; - (B) Draft permit; and - (C) Information on how to access the administrative record. - Exemptions from this requirement include information protected from disclosure under any applicable law including, but not limited to, RCW 70.94.205 and chapter 173-03 WAC.

-(6) Public notice components.

-- (a) The notice must include: - (i) The name and address of the owner or operator and the facility; - (ii) A brief description of the proposal and the type of facility, including a description of the facility's processes subject to the permit; - (iii) A description of the air contaminant emissions including the type of pollutants and quantity of emissions that would increase under the proposal; - (iv) The location where those documents made available for public inspection may be reviewed; - (v) A thirty-day period for submitting written comment to the permitting authority; - (vi) A statement that a public hearing will be held if the permitting authority determines that there is significant public interest; - (vii) The name, address, and telephone number and e-mail address of a person at the permitting authority from whom interested persons may obtain additional information, including copies of the permit draft, the application, all relevant supporting materials, including any compliance plan, permit, and monitoring and compliance certification report, and all other materials available to the permitting authority that are relevant to the permit decision, unless the information is exempt from disclosure; - (b) For projects subject to special protection requirements for federal Class I areas, as required by WAC 173-400-117, public notice must include an explanation of the permitting authority's draft decision or state that an explanation of the draft decision appears in the support document for the proposed order of approval.
+- (b) The permitting authority must post the following information on their web site for the duration of the public comment period: - (A) Public notice complying with subsection (6) of this section; - (B) Draft permit; and - (C) Information on how to access the administrative record. - (D) Duration does not require uninterrupted web site access. - Exemptions from this requirement include information protected from disclosure under any applicable law including, but not limited to, RCW 70.94.205 and chapter 173-03 WAC. - (6) Public notice components.
+Public notice must be posted at least by the start date of the public comment period. - (a) The notice must include: - (i) The date the public notice is posted; - (i)(ii) The name and address of the owner or operator and the facility; - (ii)(iii) A brief description of the proposal and the type of facility, including a description of the facility's processes subject to the permit; - (iii)(iv) A description of the air contaminant emissions including the type of pollutants and quantity of emissions that would increase under the proposal; - (iv)(v) The location where those documents made available for public inspection may be reviewed; - (v)(vi) Start date and end date for a thirty-day public comment period.
+If a holiday falls within this period, that is not considered a day.
+A thirty day period for submitting written comment to the permitting authority; - (vii) A statement that a public hearing will be held if the permitting authority determines that there is significant public interest; - (vi)(viii) The name, address, and telephone number and e-mail address of a person at the permitting authority from whom interested persons may obtain additional information, including copies of the permit draft, the application, all relevant supporting materials, including any compliance plan, permit, and monitoring and compliance certification report, and all other materials available to the permitting authority that are relevant to the permit decision, unless the information is exempt from disclosure; - (b) For projects subject to special protection requirements for federal Class I areas, as required by WAC 173-400-117, public notice must include an explanation of the permitting authority's draft decision or state that an explanation of the draft decision appears in the support document for the proposed order of approval.